lachlan-waugh/6447/slides/content/week9.md

 ---

-## Good faith policy
+## good faith policy

-We expect a high standard of professionalism from you at all times while you are taking any of our courses.
+we expect a high standard of professionalism from you at all times while you are taking any of our courses.
 We expect all students to act in good faith at all times

 *TLDR: Don't be a ~~dick~~ jerk*